stevenliuyi/latex-alpha2/README.md

 - Add `\usepackage{latexalpha2}` to the preamble of your document.
 All the codes will be run locally by default.
 If you'd like to run on the cloud, use `\usepackage[cloud]{latexalpha2}` instead.

 - LaTeX must be invoked with the `-shell-escape` flag in order to run WolframScript.
 For example: ```pdflatex -shell-escape example.tex```.

+Please refer to the [documentation](https://raw.githubusercontent.com/stevenliuyi/latex-alpha2/master/latexalpha2.pdf) for more information.

 ### Examples
 #### `\wolfram{}`